SphereSoftware/RebelChat/README.md

 [![MIT licensed](https://img.shields.io/badge/license-MIT-blue.svg)](https://raw.githubusercontent.com/hyperium/hyper/master/LICENSE)

-`RebelChat` is a integrated `Chat` system for the Hackable Atom Editor.
+`RebelChat` is an integrated `Chat` system for the Hackable Atom Editor.
 It is a modern way to keep in touch with any team, and keep your messaging under control right in your editor.

 ## Why